An $\alpha$-Stable Approach to Modelling Highly Speculative Assets and Cryptocurrencies: Conclusion

 \section{Conclusion}

 In this paper we have applied $\alpha$-stable distribution to model cryptocurrency return data and compared the goodness of fit with other heavy tailed distributions used in financial econometrics.
-The empirical study shows that $\alpha$-stable distribution with parameters estimated by ML method is better fitted to model highly speculative cryptocurrencies’ return data particularly bitcoin, ethereum and ripple.
+The empirical study shows that $\alpha$-stable distribution with parameters estimated by ML method is better fitted to model highly speculative cryptocurrencies particularly bitcoin, ethereum and ripple.
 The leptokurtic features that exist in bitcoin due to high volatility can be captured by an $\alpha$-stable distribution.
 For cryptocurrency data, we found that student-t distribution outperforms Cauchy distribution.
-However, the tail behavior of the data deviates from that of Stable Paretian distribution, a phenomenon that could be associated with a generalized Pareto or simple Pareto tail-index estimate above 2 which has been frequently cited as evidence against infinite-variance stable distribution.
+However, the tail behavior of the data deviates from that of Stable Paretian distribution, a phenomenon that could be associated with a generalized Pareto or simple Pareto tail-index estimate above 2 which has been frequently cited as evidence against infinite-variance stable distributions.
 In a critique, McCulloch (1995) argued that the inference is invalid since a tail index above 2 can result from a stable distribution with $\alpha$ as low as 1.65.
+Future research can focus on incorporating $\alpha$-stable process in the price prediction of crytocurrencies and risk analysis in portfolio management.